alejandro-velardo/sprites/readme.txt

 When the clean button is clicked, the whole canvass will be painted of the color selected in that moment.

-To run this small app simply install de dependencies:
+To run this small app install de dependencies:

 npm install